Why Machine Footprint Matters When Moving Mulch or Soil

 The final few feet often decide how much extra labor is needed.

-If the machine cannot place the material exactly where it belongs, the crew still has to move, spread, rake, shovel, or rehandle it.
+If the machine cannot place the material exactly where it belongs, the crew may still need to move, spread, rake, shovel, or rehandle it.

 That is why the final placement tool matters.